Enter, the S10 Smartwatch.

 The application of the S10is very easy to download – you just scan the QR code provided within the instruction leaflet in the box and press download and you’re done.
 The app lets you view all the data collected by the watch, as well as set sleep and distance targets.

-All in all, DT No. I S10 SmartWatch is a very handy addition to your arsenal of smart gadgets.
+All in all, the DT No. I S10 SmartWatch is a very handy addition to your arsenal of smart gadgets.
+You can also see a list of Apple Watch alternatives on superwatches if you want to check out an even bigger selection.
 At its very modest price, I definitely suggest you pick one up unless you already have a smartwatch.
 In that case, you probably already have these features yourself.
 But if you don’t, this watch will definitely be worth it.

 For more reviews of techy stuff, just click HERE.